 Few conversations are packed with more pressure–and opportunity–than a salary negotiation.
-Many job seekers fear that discussion and avoid it by simply saying “yes” to the first version of the job offer.
+Many job seekers fear negotiating and avoid it by simply saying “yes” to the first version of the job offer.

-You don’t need to do that.
-You don’t need to money and perks on the table.
+There’s no need to cave in and leave money and perks on the table.
 Here are some tips and tools that will help you negotiate more confidently and effectively.

-These tips came from an article on Glassdoor based on the book Fearless Salary Negotiation by Josh Doody.
-My blog readers will be familiar with many of Doody’s points, such as not committing to salary figures before receiving an offer (and here’s an infographic about what to say instead).
+These tips are based on the book Fearless Salary Negotiation by Josh Doody.
+Many of them are common strategies I’ve been writing about all along, such as avoiding discussion of specific salary figures before receiving an offer (and here’s an infographic about what to say instead).
 But I wanted to highlight some insights I haven’t focused on before.

 Don’t say these 4 words: